 and about.md

 .
-Then either create your own content there, or borrow the following examples:
+Add your own content or use the following examples:

 # Style guide